LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Writing and running applications
 ================================

-For a successful programming in Logtalk, you need a good working knowledge of Prolog and an understanding of the principles of object-oriented programming.
+For successful programming in Logtalk, you need a good working knowledge of Prolog and an understanding of the principles of object-oriented programming.
 Most guidelines for writing good Prolog code apply as well to Logtalk programming.
 To those guidelines, you